 The World Health Organization says unsafe foods cause more than 200 different diseases—some minor, some lethal.
 In the U.S., the Centers for Disease Control says about 1 in 6 Americans get sick from contaminated food or beverages every year.
-Three thousand of them die.
-The annual financial cost of foodborne illnesses in the U.S. runs well into the billions.
+The annual financial cost of foodborne illnesses and foreign object contamination in the U.S. runs well into the billions.

 Products recalled in the past decade include: